ScottTZhang/mern-blog/notes.md

 6. userPosts.map((post) => **{}**)
   - Issue: The arrow function uses curly braces {} but does not include a **return** statement.
 As a result, the map() function does not return any JSX elements to render.
   - Solution: Use **Parentheses** Instead of Curly Braces: When using parentheses () in an arrow function, the value is implicitly returned.

+### [05/05/25] Add show more funtionality to the posts results of the dashboard

+1. Use the "startIndex" to fetch "getposts" API